 2. How to Give Your Audience a Reason to Sign Up

 We live in an online world that is getting increasingly saturated with information everywhere we turn.
 From our messenger apps to social media and our inboxes, businesses and marketers are fighting for our attention.
-By applying some key insights to optimizing your email marketing, you can make sure your emails are actually read, enjoyed, and acted upon by your audience.
+By applying some key insights to optimizing your email marketing strategy, you can make sure your emails are actually read, enjoyed, and acted upon by your audience.

 Remember that the email addresses on your list belong to real people.
 When people give you access to their inboxes, they are inviting you to add value to their lives in the way they live and work.
 We live in an online world that is getting increasingly saturated with information everywhere we turn.
 From our messenger apps to social media and our inboxes, businesses and marketers are fighting for our attention.
 Because we already have so many emails coming to us on a daily basis, we’re not likely to hand out our email to each and every website that asks for it.
-This is where the idea of an opt-in trigger comes into play.
+This is where the idea of a lead magnet comes into play.

-Examples of opt-in triggers include:
+Examples of lead magnets include:

 - An Ebook or a few free chapters of your book

 - Special offer discount code or voucher

 Essentially, whilst the content on your website is of value to your audience (or at least, it should be!), an opt-in trigger goes beyond that.
 Use your opt-in trigger to offer your audience something special.
 It could be a guide showing them how to save money, learn something new, or reach their goals.
 However, you’re not really giving this away for free.
 Far from it.
 Opt-ins are a great way to offer an insight to who you are and how you work and to showcase your work and value to your customers in exchange for an email address.